 I was thinking about things in my house that I use (almost) daily and that bring a certain joy to my life.
 Makes my life better.
 And, they are not big or expensive or even in monetary terms that valuable, but they do have a certain emotional value that makes me happy.

-Five things that make every day better:
+Five things that make me happy and every day better:

 I have many flower vases, but mainly two that I’ve been using often over the past year or so.
 They are both from Sostrene Grene, a Danish retail chain, and a bit more unusual than the normal clear glass ones.
 Most flowers look fantastic in them…. and I love flowers as well.